Support in Arkansas (2026)

 • Temporary alimony.
 Support paid during the pendency of the divorce proceedings to maintain the status quo.

 • Rehabilitative alimony.
-Support for a defined period to allow the receiving spouse to obtain education, training, or work experience needed to become self-supporting.
-This is the most commonly awarded form of alimony in Arkansas.
+Support for a defined period to allow the receiving spouse to obtain education, training, or work experience.
+This is the most commonly awarded form.

 • Permanent alimony.
-Ongoing support without a fixed end date, typically reserved for long-term marriages where the receiving spouse cannot reasonably achieve self-sufficiency due to age, health, or other limiting factors.
+Ongoing support without a fixed end date, reserved for cases where rehabilitation is not feasible.

 Factors in Alimony Determinations